Contrast Checker

 What does UI Component AA check?

-It applies to non-text interface elements such as button boundaries, input outlines, icons, selected states, and error indicators.
+It applies to non-text elements such as button boundaries, input outlines, icons, selected states, and error indicators, which is where many form and admin UI issues actually live.

 Do transparent colors affect the result?

 Yes.
 Semi-transparent foregrounds or backgrounds depend on the surface underneath.
-This tool flattens colors first, then calculates contrast from the effective result.
+This tool flattens colors first and then calculates contrast from the effective result.

 Why can a design look readable but fail contrast?

-Typeface, weight, surrounding elements, brightness, and design-tool rendering can all affect perception.
-The ratio gives the team a stable standard to discuss.
+Typeface, weight, surrounding elements, brightness, and design-tool rendering all affect perception.
+The contrast ratio gives the team a stable, reproducible standard instead.

 How does OKLCH help with accessible color design?

-OKLCH lightness behaves more predictably for human perception, which makes it helpful when building color scales for themes, dark mode, and brand systems.
+OKLCH lightness behaves more predictably for human perception, which makes it easier to build accessible color scales for themes, dark mode, and brand systems.

 Is recommending black or white too limited?

-Black and white are quick baseline checks.
-For final UI, use the generated AA / AAA candidate as a starting point and fit it into your brand color scale.
+Black and white provide quick baseline checks.
+For finished UI, treat the generated AA or AAA candidate as a starting point and fit it into the brand color scale.

-Can I use the report in team workflow?
+Can I use the report in team workflows?

 Yes.
-The report includes foreground, background, ratio, and pass/fail results, making it suitable for PR descriptions, QA notes, design reviews, and accessibility issue tracking.
+The report includes the foreground, background, ratio, and each pass and fail result, which makes it useful for PR descriptions, QA notes, design reviews, and accessibility tracking.

 Is any color data uploaded?

-No. Parsing, flattening, and contrast calculation run locally in the browser.
+No. Parsing, flattening, and contrast calculation run locally in the browser, so unreleased brand colors and confidential design files stay private.

 What should I check after contrast passes?